Scotts Weed and Feed Instructions: When, How and Spreader Settings (2026)

 On the day of application, you want the grass leaves and weeds slightly damp so granules stick.
 A light watering 12 to 24 hours in advance often suffices, especially if you time application for early morning dew.
 Avoid heavy watering just before you spread the product, as wet soil can cause ruts and clumping, and saturated foliage can cause granules to slide off rather than adhere.

 Accurate application rates are critical with Scotts weed and feed products.
 Over-application can burn grass or cause herbicide injury, while under-application reduces weed control.
 Begin by measuring your lawn area.
-Break the yard into rectangles, multiply length by width for each, and add them for a total square footage.
+Break the yard into rectangles, multiply length by width for each, and add them for a total square footage, or measure your exact square footage in seconds.
 Many Scotts bags clearly state coverage, such as “covers 5,000 sq ft” or “covers 15,000 sq ft,” and you should match the bag size to your lawn area so you can use the entire bag at the labeled rate.

 Next, find your spreader model on the product label, which almost always lists settings for common Scotts spreaders and generic rotary or drop spreaders.
 Set your spreader accordingly.
 If your spreader is not listed, start with a conservative setting, such as one notch lower than the medium rate, and test on a small measured area.
 After covering, check how much product you used compared to what the label rate would indicate for that area, then adjust and retest until you are close.